Narendra Modi: Economy

 In his first cabinet decision, Modi set up a team to investigate black money.
 On 9 November 2016, the government demonetised ₹500 and ₹1000 banknotes with the intention of curbing corruption, black money, terrorism and the use of counterfeit currency.
-The move led to severe cash shortages, and a steep decline in the Indian stock indices BSE SENSEX and NIFTY 50, and sparked widespread protests throughout the country.
+The move led to severe cash shortages and a steep decline in the Indian stock indices BSE SENSEX and NIFTY 50, and sparked widespread protests throughout the country.
 It is estimated 1.5 million jobs were lost and that one per cent of the country's GDP was wiped out.
 Several deaths were linked to the rush to exchange cash.
 In the subsequent year, the number of income tax returns filed for individuals rose by 25 per cent and the number of digital transactions steeply increased.
+Modi's government passed the Goods and Services Tax, the biggest tax reform in the country since independence, subsuming around 17 taxes and became effective on 1 July 2017.

 Modi's administration has observed a decline in GDP growth and increasing joblessness compared to the previous administration under Manmohan Singh.
 During the first eight years of Modi's premiership, India's GDP grew at an average rate of 5.5 per cent compared to the rate of 7.03 per cent under the previous government.
 Income inequality increased.
 An internal government report said in 2017, unemployment increased to its highest level in 45 years.
 The loss of jobs was attributed to the 2016 banknote demonetisation, and the effects of the Goods and Services Tax.
 GDP growth was 6.12 per cent in the 2018–19 financial year, with an inflation rate of 3.4 per cent.
 In the year 2019–20, the GDP growth rate slowed to 4.18 per cent, while inflation increased to 4.7 per cent.
 The Indian economy shrunk by 6.6 per cent during the COVID-19 pandemic in 2020–21, and was estimated to grow at 8.2 per cent the following financial year.
+In 2025, Modi's government announced reforms to the country's goods and services tax and labour laws.